 There is also a 'grace period' of 90 days after your name expires.
 You can renew the name to retain ownership of it during the grace period.

-Rather than being locked and held, as in the interim registrar, renewal fees in the permanent registrar are spent.
+Rather than being locked and held, as in the original interim registrar, renewal fees in the permanent registrar are spent.
 You will not get them back.

 It's ultimately up to the keyholders to allocate the funds.
 We hope they will fund ENS ecosystems projects.
 If available funds exceed the reasonable needs of the ENS ecosystem, we hope other Ethereum projects will receive them.

-Yes, .eth names are tradeable as NFT tokens.
+Yes, .eth names are tradeable as NFTs.

-You can do this using our manager interface here, or using any tool with NFT support.
+You can do this using our Manager interface here, or using any tool with NFT support.

 The cost of doing this is the only limitation in place.